DylanAgius/LengMorph/README.md

 `pip install .`

 # Citing
-If you find this tool useful, please cite the publications (found [here](https://www.sciencedirect.com/science/article/pii/S0749641922000341#fig0006) and [here](https://www.sciencedirect.com/science/article/pii/S2215016122001431) which detail how this tool can be applied).
+If you find this tool useful, please cite the publications (found [here](https://www.sciencedirect.com/science/article/pii/S0749641922000341#fig0006) and [here](https://www.sciencedirect.com/science/article/pii/S2215016122001431)) which detail how this tool can be applied.
 Also, if possible, please cite this  repository.